provenance-io/provenance-docs/docs/learn/asset-lifecycle/03-markers.md

 For Restricted Markers, the transfer permission is usually delegated to a smart contract.
 In the following example, `example-co.stock` trading in a secondary market is delegated to a smart contact, which checks that the recipient's 506c accreditation is present and currently valid.
-If the recipient's 506c Attribute is either missing or expired, the smart contract will not allow the transfer to occur.
+If the recipient's 506c Attribute is either missing or expired, the smart contract will not allow the transfer to complete.

 ![marker structure](/img/learn/asset-lifecycle/marker-transfer-approval.png)